TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 * `position = "dodge"` places overlapping objects directly beside one another.
 This makes it easier to compare individual values.

-There??s one other type of adjustment that??s not useful for bar charts, but it can be very useful for scatterplots.
+There's one other type of adjustment that's not useful for bar charts, but it can be very useful for scatterplots.
 This problem is known as **overplotting**.
 This arrangement makes it hard to see where the mass of the data is.
-We can avoid this gridding by setting the position adjustment to ??jitter??. `position = "jitter"` adds a small amount of random noise to each point.
+We can avoid this gridding by setting the position adjustment to 'jitter'. `position = "jitter"` adds a small amount of random noise to each point.
 This spreads the points out because no two points are likely to receive the same amount of random noise.
 Because this is such a useful operation, ggplot2 comes with a shorthand for `geom_point(position = "jitter")`: `geom_jitter()`.

 ```r